 Industry Analysis & Industry Trends

-The Debt Collection industry typically thrives when the economy is stumbling as this leads to households defaulting on loans and a rise in business bankruptcies.
+The Debt Collection industry typically thrives when the economy is stumbling, as this leads to households defaulting on loans and a rise in business bankruptcies.
 However, the global financial crisis failed to support a surge in debt collecting services.
-Partly, this reflects efforts by households and businesses to pay down debt and boost savings, and the tightening of lending practices, resulting in better loans with less likelihood of defaulting.
+This reflects efforts by households and businesses to pay down debt and boost savings, and the tightening of lending practices, resulting in better loans with less likelihood of defaulting.

 Industry revenue is projected to generate revenue of $1.3 billion in 2013-14, including growth by 7.7% in the current year due to the projected jump in bankruptcies by 8.9% and increased unemployment... purchase to read more